elchericito/redfast-docs/docs/1-CLICK INTEGRATIONS/support/amplitude.md

 ### Webhook

+You may want to report certain events to be synced in real-time, for example, user activity like new signups, user property updates or cohort assignments.

+1. Add a new Webhook destination from your Data Catalog
+2. Your Customer Success Integration Specialist will provide the endpoint details.
+In most cases the default Amplitude Event payload is sufficient
+3. Configure the webhook to filter for only events that are necessary to power your intended use cases
+4. Click on "Test Connection" to validate the configuration

 ### Export API

-For CSV export that require automation, Redfast uses the Export API to run scheduled exports and initiate syncs with Redfast.
+For recurring CSV exports that require automation, Redfast uses the Export API to run scheduled exports and initiate syncs with Redfast.
+Please ensure that you share an API key with appropriate permissions and work with our Customer Success team to setup the automation.